drasi-project/docs/docs/content/_index.md

 ## Getting Started
 - If you want to **understand** the concepts, functionality, and benefits of Drasi, read the [Introduction](#introduction) and [Benefits](#benefits) sections below.

-- If you are a **developer** who wants to get started using Drasi quickly, do the [Quickstart Tutotrial](/solution-developer/getting-started).
+- If you are a **developer** who wants to get started using Drasi quickly, do the [QuickStart Tutorial](/solution-developer/getting-started).
 And then explore the [Solution Developer Guides](/solution-developer) to learn more about building solutions that use Drasi.

 - If you need to **deploy** or **manage** a Drasi environment, go to the [Administrator Guides](/administrator)